cogstat/cogstat_website/best_practices_symposium/program.md

 ---
 layout: best_practices_symposium
-title:  "Best practices in data analysis and statistics symposium"
+title:  "Program for Best practices in data analysis and statistics symposium"
 ---
 ## [Best practices in data analysis and statistics symposium](index.html)